LmanTW/ddnuts/README.md

 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 > [!NOTE]
-> The ddnuts package will start a system service, and automatically create a config file at the default location.
+> The ddnuts package will start a system service, and create a config file at `/etc/ddnuts.conf`.

 ## Conguration

-By default, the location of the config file is `/etc/ddnuts.conf` on Linux and macOS, and next to the executable on Windows.
-You can specify the path of the config file by passing the `config=<path>` option.

 To add a domain to update, specify the domain and options: